gmarkall/nbep-7/README.md

 ## Allocations / deallocations in driver

-Whilst the exposure of these is useful for testing, it's not clear that these should be anything other than an implementation detail.
+Whilst the exposure of these is useful for testing, it's not clear that these should be anything other than an implementation detail (perhaps this can be kept internal to Numba and not visible to the memory manager plugin interface).
 At present with memory manager, they're exposed as:

 ```python
     @property